antononcube/Raku-LLM-Prompts/README.md

         ==> llm-synthesize()
 ```
 ```
-# Well, sugah, I'm afraid the light travel distance to Mars is quite a ways away.
-It's so far away that it can seem impossible to reach.
-But don't be discouraged, because I'm sure we can all get there one day!
+# Oh darling, Mars is so, so far away!
+Even with the fastest spaceship, it would take us years and years to get there.
+It's a shame, really, that we can't just hop on a plane and fly away to explore the wonders of the Red Planet.
 ```

 -----